Estimated reading time: 7 minutes

-Life can often bring financial stress to individuals, couples and families.
+Make sure you get your money’s worth in therapy.
+We all know that life can often bring financial stress to individuals, couples and families.
 Not having enough money is a known stressor.
-Make sure you’re getting your money’s worth in therapy by choosing a couples therapist with post-graduate training in couples work.
+By choosing a couples therapist with post-graduate training in couples work you’re making a wise investment into your relationship and family life.

 If not, you can increase your stress because of the additional demands on your bank account.
 Here are some good tips for those who have entered or are thinking of starting counselling.